danielholgate/dataplex-catalog-connectors/managed-connectivity/mysql-connector/README.md

 There are three ways to run the connector:
 1) [Run the script directly from the command line](###running-from-the-command-line) (extract metadata to GCS only)
 2) [Run as a container via a Dataproc Serverless job](###build-a-container-and-extract-metadata-with-a-dataproc-serverless-job) (extract metadata to GCS only)
 3) [Schedule and run as a container via Workflows](###schedule-end-to-end-metadata-extraction-and-import-using-google-cloud-workflows) (End-to-end.
-Extracts metadata into GCS + imports into Dataplex)
+Extracts metadata into GCS + imports into BigQuery Universal Catalog)

 ### 1. Running from the command line